cncf/foundation/cncf-marketing-committee-chair.md

 * Have a good understanding of all CNCF member marketing benefits and be able to discuss them with existing members
 * Provide guidance and assistance to Subcommittees and other initiatives that emerge from the MC (as needed)

+## Requirements ##
+To be nominated for MC Chair you must have the following:
+* Be a member company of CNCF for at least 1 year
+* Have attended at least 75% of MC meetings in the past year

 ## Time commitment ##

 Minimum 3 hours a month